Affiliate links on SoundGuys may earn us a commission. Learn more.

 Both the Sony WF-1000XM4 and Samsung Galaxy Buds 2 have touch controls

 To control playback with the Sony WF-1000XM4, you need to interact with the earbuds’ touch panels.
 The WF-1000XM4 also has automatic ear detection so you can pause your music by simply removing a bud.
 You can also activate the passthrough feature by holding a finger to one of the ear pieces.

 Track forward/answer call

 Similarly, each Samsung Galaxy Buds 2 earbud has a touch panel where you can control playback or field calls.
 It also has automatic ear detection and pauses playback when you remove the buds.
-Like all Samsung Galaxy Buds before it, the Galaxy Buds 2 touch panels are very sensitive and often register unintended taps.
+Like the Samsung Galaxy Buds Plus and others before it, the Galaxy Buds 2 touch panels are very sensitive and often register unintended taps.
 See the table below for more detail: